isaac-mason/arancini/packages/core/README.md

 **2. Create a few simple components to store some data**

-First, let's create a component that can store a position, and a component that can store a color.
+First, let's create a few components.
+We'll create:
+- a component that stores a position
+- a component that stores a color
+- a component that stores the html canvas context

 ```ts
 class Position extends Component {